Shivdhakar/Networking-Internship/Notes/week11.md

 ## 1. What is a VPN?

 VPN stands for **Virtual Private Network**.
-In simple words, a VPN is like a **secret and secure tunnel** on the Internet that connects our device to another network safely.
+In simple words, a VPN is like a **secret and secure tunnel** on the Internet that connects your device to another network safely.

 - Data travels through the Internet, but because it is **encrypted**, nobody in the middle can easily read it.
 - You can imagine it like sending your message inside a **locked box** that only the correct person can open.